Updated:

 FedRAMP Compliance Checklist:

-- Implement Security Controls - Deploy all required NIST 800-53 controls for your impact level (Example: For Moderate impact, implement multi-factor authentication, encryption at rest and in transit, and automated security scanning)
+• Implement Required Controls: Deploy all NIST 800-53 security controls for your impact level - Example: For Moderate level, implement multi-factor authentication, encryption at rest and in transit, and comprehensive audit logging across all system components

 Common challenges